uwplse/pumpkin-pi/README.md

 ##### Ambiguity

-Sometimes, DEVOID finds multiple possible equivalences.
+Sometimes, CARROT finds multiple possible equivalences.
 With swapping constructors in particular, there can be an exponential number of possible equivalences.

-In the case of ambiguity, DEVOID presents up to the first 50 possible options for the user (in a smart order), presents this as an error, and gives instructions for the user to provide more information to `Find ornament` in the next iteration.
+In the case of ambiguity, CARROT presents up to the first 50 possible options for the user (in a smart order), presents this as an error, and gives instructions for the user to provide more information to `Find ornament` in the next iteration.
 If the equivalence you want is not in the first 50 candidates, please use `Save ornament`.
 See [Swap.v](/plugin/coq/Swap.v) for examples of both of these.

 ##### Tactic Support

-DEVOID produces tactic suggestions for all proofs that `Find ornament` finds.
+CARROT produces tactic suggestions for all proofs that `Find ornament` finds.
 These are experimental, especially with dependent types, but may help you work with tactic proofs about equivalences.

 #### Lift and Repair